The constitution of Quantock Orienteers

 7.5.7 To consider any other matter concerning club activities or policy raised by a member.

-* During the Covid-19 restrictions of 2020, precedent was established that when government guidance prohibits holding a physical AGM, electronic voting is acceptable.
+* During the Covid-19 restrictions of 2020, precedent was established that when government guidance or public health concerns make holding a physical AGM impossible or unwise, electronic voting is acceptable.

 8. EXTRAORDINARY GENERAL MEETINGS